TaxiCabNumber/Grocery-Deals/README.md

 The result is a Google spreadsheet that updates its prices column everytime the script runs, which can be maintained on a consistent basis with Task Scheduler on Windows

 # Key concepts practiced:
-loops, data structures, multi-file dependencies.
+loops, data structures, recursion, multi-file dependencies.
 Looking to implement polymorphism and inheritance in get_data